michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 Due to I develop my projects for Linux and Windows on a Windows workstation, I was missing the 'pyenv-virtualenv' plugin for Windows.

 To immediately close this gap, I decided to analyze 'pyenv-virtualenv' and successfully passed a proof-on-concept milestone for 'pyenv-virtualenv' for Windows within a few hours.

-Thanks to the authors of 'pyenv' and 'pyenv-virtualenv'.
-Their documentation and the tools installed on Ubuntu Linux was very helpful to reverse engineer the 'pyenv-virtualenv' for Windows:
-* <a href="https://github.com/kirankotari" rel="noopener noreferrer" target="_blank">Kiran Kumar Kotariy</a> and <a href="https://github.com/pyenv-win/pyenv-win/graphs/contributors/" rel="noopener noreferrer" target="_blank">Contributors</a>
-* <a href="https://github.com/pyenv/pyenv-virtualenv" rel="noopener noreferrer" target="_blank">Yamashita, Yuu</a>

 I decided to begin the development end of June 2025.